Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

-Theoretically, a passenger can board all MAVs assigned to trips arriving after his arrival at the origin station.
+Theoretically, a passenger can board all trips arriving after his arrival at the origin station.
 In real-world operations, a passenger waiting at a stop usually chooses the first available MAV capable of completing their journey.
-To model relations between passengers' dynamics and movements of MAVs, we define a binary variable $\xi^l_{p,k}(w)$ that indicates whether passenger group $p$ can board the MAV assigned to trip $k$ of line $l$ in scenario $w$ or not.
-Specifically, this variable equals to 1 if the MAV assigned to trip $k$ on line $l$ arrives at the origin stop $i^{o}_{p}$ after the arrival time of passenger group $p$ in scenario $w$; otherwise, it is set to 0.
-The binary variable $\pi^{g}_{k,k'}$ are introduced to represent whether passengers can transfer from the MAV assigned to trip $k$ to the other MAV allocated to trip $k'$ at transfer corridor $g$.
+To model relations between passengers' dynamics and movements of MAVs, we define a binary variable $\xi^l_{p,k}(w)$ that indicates whether passenger group $p$ can board the MAV assigned to trip $k$ on line $l$ in scenario $w$ or not for the first leg of their journey.
+Specifically, this variable takes value 1 if the MAV assigned to trip~$k$ on line~$l$ departs from the origin stop after the arrival time of passenger group~$p$ in scenario~$w$, and 0 otherwise.